nerves-networking/vintage_net/README.md

  ----------------- | ---------------------------
-config             | A list of default network configurations tmpdir             | Path to a temporary directory for VintageNet to_elixir_socket   | Name to use for the Unix domain socket for C to Elixir communication udhcpc_handler     | Module for handling notifications from `udhcpc` resolvconf         | Path to `/etc/resolv.conf` persistence        | Module for persisting network configurations
+config             | A list of default network configurations tmpdir             | Path to a temporary directory for VintageNet udhcpc_handler     | Module for handling notifications from `udhcpc` resolvconf         | Path to `/etc/resolv.conf` persistence        | Module for persisting network configurations